brson/rust-contract-comparison/blog/parity-ink.md

 For a standard tool though I might expect this to follow the standard layout.

 This project is also a `cdylib`.
-That might suggest that it is using a special loading scheme.
+That might suggest that it is using a special loading scheme, or maybe all wasm projects are output as "cdylibs".

 The `lib.rs` file: